jaslowdigital/unglued-food/replit.md

 # Overview

-This is a gluten-free food blog and recipe website called "Unglued Food".
+This is a gluten-free food blog and recipe website called "Unglued Food" (ungluedfood.com).
 The application provides a comprehensive platform for gluten-free living, featuring delicious gluten-free recipes with AI-generated images, product recommendations, educational content, and newsletter functionality.
 It's built as a full-stack web application with a React frontend and Express backend, using a PostgreSQL database for data persistence.

 ## Recent Major Achievements